uf2020/ccxt/Manual.md

 Each market exposes a set of exchange API methods.
 Each method of the API is called an *endpoint*.
 Endpoints are HTTP URLs for querying various types of information.
 All endpoints return JSON in response to client requests.
 Usually, there is an endpoint for getting a list of products from an exchange market, an endpoint for retrieving an order book for a particular product, an endpoint for retrieving trade history, endpoints for placing and cancelling orders, for money deposit and withdrawal, etc...
 Basically every kind of action you could perform within a particular market has a separate endpoint URL offered by the exchange API.

+Now, because the set of methods differs from market to market, the ccxt library implements the following:
+- a legacy public and private API for each market supporting all possible URLs and methods
+- a unified API supporting a common subset of methods

+## Legacy API

-The endpoint definition is predefined in the `market['api'] / $market->api` property for each market.
+The legacy endpoint definition is predefined in the `market['api'] / $market->api` property for each market.
 You don't have to override it, unless you are implementing a new market API (at least you should know what you're doing).

 The endpoint definition is a simple schema or a list of all API URLs exposed by a market.
 This list get converted to callable instance methods upon market instantiation.
 Each URL in the API endpoint list get a corresponding callable method.
 For example, if a market offers an HTTP GET URL for querying prices like `https://example.com/public/quotes`, it get converted to a method named `example.publicGetQuotes () / $example->publicGetQuotes ()`.
 This is done automatically for all markets, therefore this ccxt library supports all possible URLs offered by crypto exchanges.

+### Public And Private API

-API endpoint URLs are usually grouped into two sets of methods called a *public API* for market data and a *private API* for trading and account access.
+Legacy endpoint URLs are usually grouped into two sets of methods called a *public API* for market data and a *private API* for trading and account access.
 These groups of API methods are usually prefixed with a word 'public' or 'private'.
-Most of exchanges have the exact same grouping.
+Most of exchanges have that exact same grouping.

 Some exchanges offer the same logic under different names.
 For example, a public API is also often called *market data*, *basic*, *market*, *mapi*, *api*, *price*, etc...
 All of them mean a set of methods for accessing data available to public.
 A private API is also often called *trading*, *trade*, *tapi*, *exchange*, *account*, etc...
 A few exchanges also expose a merchant API which is often called *merchant*, *ecapi* (for e-commerce)...